 New Vehicle Demand by Make and Model

 Demand for vehicles overseas (not by specific market) can further be looked at by the makes and models of vehicles being exported to foreign markets.
 From these data, some clues as to the demand for certain models can be established.

 According to a recent analysis of export trends published in the Wall Street Journal, the primary drivers of demand for U.S. vehicles are Ford SUVs, including the Ford Explorer and Lincoln MKC, to Asia and the Middle East.
 Further sales of the Mustang sports cars have increased globally.
 Jeep also has turned into a routine exporter under U.S.-Italian parent Fiat Chrysler Automobiles NV.
 Last year, it sent 316,000 Jeeps abroad, including the Wrangler and Cherokee, up from 210,000 exported in 2012.
 (11)

 Using export data compiled by the US Department of Commerce, the following makes and models reported growth in the following regions:

-- Jeep sales increased 42 percent in the Asia-Pacific region and were up 49 percent in China.
+- Jeep sales increased 42 percent in the Asia part of auto auction Pacific region and were up 49 percent in China.
 Sales of Jeep vehicles were up 40 percent in Europe, the Middle East and Africa regions.